 3D printing is a tremendously exciting new technology that is changing the face of modern manufacturing.
-The transformative impact of this technology on the way we produce things is only likely to increase as it continues developing.
-3D printing, or additive manufacturing, has become considerably more visible in recent years, as 3D printing companies pop up in more communities and 3D printed products become more popular.
-While it may seem like 3D printing has only recently exploded onto the scene, the technology has actually been around for three decades.
+The transformative impact of this technology on producing things is only likely to increase as it continues developing.
+3D printing, or additive manufacturing, has become more visible in recent years, as 3D printing companies pop up in more communities and 3D printed products become more popular.
+While it may seem like 3D printing has only recently exploded onto the scene, the technology has been around for several decades.

 3D Printing History — The Early Days

 The earliest talk of producing three-dimensional objects through additive layering goes back to the 1970s, if not earlier.
-But it wasn’t until 1981 that the first 3D printing patent was awarded to Hideo Kodama of Japan in 1981.
-Kodama had invented a device which used a UV light to harden photoreactive polymers.
+But it wasn’t until 1981 that the first 3D printing patent was awarded to Hideo Kodama of Japan 1981.
+Kodama had invented a device that used UV light to harden photoreactive polymers.
 Like other early forms of additive manufacturing, the idea was that the technology would be useful for creating models and prototypes.
-Since then, additive manufacturing technologies have been used for rapid prototyping, where it has significantly improved the speed of the product development process.
+Since then, additive manufacturing technologies have been used for rapid prototyping, significantly improving the speed of the product development process.

 This lack of foresight was unfortunate for Le Mehaute and his colleagues, but it benefited the man now widely recognized as the father of 3D printing: Chuck Hull.
 Hull would file his patent for a stereolithography machine a mere three weeks after the French team had filed their patent application.
 Hull’s application was not to be abandoned, however.
-In 1986, Hull named the process stereolithography, which remains one of the most common 3D printing techniques today.
+In 1986, Hull named the process stereolithography one of today’s most common 3D printing techniques.

-While Kodama had actually invented this system before Hull came up with his machine and coined the term, he did make another important and unique contribution to the history of 3D printing.
-This was the development of the STL file format — the digital files that can be read by 3D printers which are still widely used today.
-It was the development of the STL file format that allowed additive manufacturing to become what it is today.
-With this combination of hardware and software, it became possible to design a 3D model on a computer and have it reproduced automatically by a 3D printer.
+While Kodama had invented this system before Hull came up with his machine and coined the term, he did make another important and unique contribution to the history of 3D printing.
+This was the development of the STL file format — the digital files that can be read by 3D printers still widely used today.
+The development of the STL file format allowed additive manufacturing to become what it is today.
+With this combination of hardware and software, it became possible to design a 3D model on a computer and reproduce it automatically with a 3D printer.

 The Field Quickly Expands

-While stereolithography was the first system to be patented, there were other technologies being developed during the same period.
+While stereolithography was the first system to be patented, other technologies were being developed during the same period.
 While Kodama, Le Mehaute, and Hull were working on SLA, others were developing sintering and extrusion-based techniques for the additive layering of 3D objects.

-In 1987, Carl Deckard filed a patent for Selective Laser Sintering (SLS).
-Deckard actually conceived the invention while an undergrad and continued to develop it throughout his Masters and Ph.D.
+In 1987, Carl Deckard filed a Selective Laser Sintering (SLS) patent.
+Deckard conceived the invention while an undergrad and continued to develop it throughout his Masters and Ph.D.
 Deckard had dreamed of becoming an inventor since visiting the Henry Ford Museum as a child.
 His dreams came true in a big way.
-The laser sintering process has become the most popular 3D printing technology, used across a wide range of industries for models and for end-use parts.
+The laser sintering process has become the most popular 3D printing technology, used across various industries for models and end-use parts.

-The year 1989 saw the arrival of the German additive manufacturing company EOS GmbH.
-They focused primarily on the laser sintering technology and would soon come up with Direct Metal Laser Sintering (DMLS).
+1989 saw the arrival of the German additive manufacturing company EOS GmbH.
+They focused primarily on laser sintering technology and would soon develop Direct Metal Laser Sintering (DMLS).
 With DMLS, laser sintering would become the only 3D printing technology capable of producing entirely metal parts.
 This greatly expanded the range of applications for which 3D printers could be used, as complex parts could now be created from real, durable metals.

-It was also during this period that the most popular method of 3D printing in use today was first invented.
+During this period, the most popular method of 3D printing in use today was first invented.
 Fused Deposition Modeling (FDM) was developed by S. Scott Crump, who invented and patented the technology in 1989.
 Crump and his wife Lisa founded Stratasys that same year, which has remained a leading manufacturer of 3D printers.

 While SLA shines a UV light to harden polymers and SLS uses a C02 laser to fuse powders, FMD took an entirely different approach.
 With FDM, a cable of thermoplastic material is fed through a heated nozzle that extrudes the liquefied material in layers to create the part being printed.
-Interestingly enough, Scott Crump had the idea for FDM while in the process of making a toy frog for his daughter using a glue gun loaded with wax and polyethylene.
+Interestingly, Scott Crump had the idea for FDM while making a toy frog for his daughter using a glue gun loaded with wax and polyethylene.

-During the 90s, several other 3D printing companies would emerge including ZCorporation, Objet Geometries, and others.
+During the 90s, several other 3D printing companies emerged, including ZCorporation, Objet Geometries, and others.
 Each would contribute to the development of the technology.

 The Technology Takes Off and Comes Home

-These three technologies — SLA, LS, and FDM — have remained the three dominant additive manufacturing techniques and each has their respective strengths.
-While LS is most widely used in manufacturing, FDM has become the most well-known method for the general public since it is the technology used in consumer-grade 3D printers, so-called “desktop 3D printers.”
+These three technologies — SLA, LS, and FDM — have remained the three dominant additive manufacturing techniques, and each has its respective strengths.
+While LS is the most widely used in manufacturing, FDM has become the most well-known method for the general public since it is the technology used in consumer-grade 3D printers, so-called “desktop 3D printers.”

-The RepRap project is an open source initiative, with participants all over the world contributing to the goal of producing cheap, effective 3D printers, thereby bringing 3D printing out of the factory and into the home.
-The RepRap project adopted FDM technology and has inspired many desktop 3D printers which have also employed extrusion.
+The RepRap project is an open-source initiative, with participants worldwide contributing to producing cheap, effective 3D printers, bringing 3D printing out of the factory and into the home.
+The RepRap project adopted FDM technology and has inspired many desktop 3D printers, employing an extrusion process.

-In the nineties, two important trends emerged in the additive manufacturing industry which has continued to the present.
-The first is the ever-improving quality of the high-end machines.
-The second is the ever-lowering cost of consumer-grade machines for the home audience.
+In the nineties, two critical trends emerged in the additive manufacturing industry which has continued to the present.
+The first is the ever-improving quality of the high-end 3D printing machines, and the second is the ever-lowering cost of consumer-grade 3D printing machines for the home audience.

 By the 2000s, the cost of 3D printers decreased substantially.
-Commercial units became available for under $10,000 and RepRap units were pretty much free for DIYers and hobbyists at home.
+Commercial units became available for under $10,000, and RepRap units were free for DIYers and hobbyists at home.
 Other firms also emerged to meet the growing demand for desktop printers.
 3D printers were getting better and cheaper, which they have continued to do.
-While it once seemed like science fiction, additive manufacturing is becoming almost commonplace.
+While it once seemed like science fiction, additive manufacturing is becoming commonplace.

-While 3D printing is still a relatively new technology, it has already had an impact on the manufacturing sector.
-The reduction in tooling costs and the increased pace of product development have already changed the game in meaningful ways.
-But the biggest changes have yet to come.
-With additive and digital manufacturing technology in general, we are beginning to see a shift of manufacturing back to the United States.
+While 3D printing is still a relatively new technology, it has already impacted the manufacturing sector.
+The reduction in tooling costs and the increased pace of product development has changed the game in meaningful ways.
+But the most significant changes have yet to come.
+With additive and digital manufacturing technology in general, we are beginning to see a shift in manufacturing back to the United States.

-The automation of manufacturing means fewer labor costs and more of an emphasis on design and computer science than on unskilled factory work.
+Automating manufacturing means fewer labor costs and more emphasis on design and computer science than unskilled factory work.
 This could be a boon for local economies as it undermines the need for companies to outsource manufacturing.
-It also means that, in the near future, we may not be shipping products around the world nearly as much as we are now.
-This could be important when it comes to reducing global greenhouse gas emissions and move away from fossil fuels.
+It also means that we may not be shipping nearly as many products worldwide as we are now.
+This could be important for reducing global greenhouse gas emissions and moving away from fossil fuels.

 From the Present to the Future